Dakar Rally Betting Odds and Event Info

 Venues:

-Since 2020, Saudi Arabia has hosted the Dakar Rally.
+Since 2020, Saudi Arabia has hosted the Dakar Rally, offering vast deserts, dunes, and extreme terrain ideally suited to rally raid competition.

-The UTV class representing Utility Task Vehicle was introduced separately in 2017 with subdivisions into T3 light prototypes and T4 SSVs.
+The UTV category was introduced in 2017 and is divided into T3 light prototypes and T4 SSVs, rapidly becoming one of the most competitive divisions.

 -